 Where the design community meets.

-Developer at 29th St. Publishing Joined almost 7 years ago
+Developer at 29th St. Publishing Joined over 7 years ago

 Panic posted sales & revenue figures at the beginning of the year and had this to say: